astropy/astropy-APEs/APE_specutils.rst

 Consequently, this makes it extremely difficult to develop a framework for spectroscopy tools targeted toward the broader astronomy community.
 With that in mind, this proposal aims to introduce a new, more robust and extensible framework on top of which new spectroscopic tools can be built with minimal duplication of effort.
 Leveraging the applicable Astropy ecosystem guarantees an accessible development process and a rich community investment.

-In the meantime, there has been a further growth of spectroscopic packages.
+There has been a further growth of spectroscopic packages.
 New packages continue to appear regularly with much the same functionality as previous packages or slightly different versions.
 While there are some benefits to the development of multiple versions of different software systems, this represents a substantial amount of redundant work as well as the lack of a standard set of well tested and maintained software.

 Spectroscopic Coordinating Committee
 ++++++++++++++++++++++++++++++++++++
 This APE formally names a committee for coordinating this effort (although this committee has been operating in an informal manner well prior to this APE).
 Patterned after the Astropy Coordinating Committee, the Spectroscopic Coordination Committee will be charged with overseeing the effort described below, as well as being a central point of communication for Astropy spectroscopy efforts.
 One member of the committee will be a liaison member who is also a member of the Astropy Coordination Committee.

 The path forward
 ++++++++++++++++